MrOtherGuy/QRier/docs/about.md

 var input = "Hello"
 // First make a percent encoded version of the input. var encoded = encodeURI(input);
-// Loop through characters and sotre their character codes. for char in encoded {
+// Loop through characters and store their character codes. for char in encoded {
 	result.push(charCode(char))
 }